-Knowledge and Understanding Intellectual Skills Subject Practical Skills On completion of the course students will be able to: On completion of the course students will be able to On completion of the course students will be able to A6 Systematic leadership and interdisciplinary working, in order to contribute to the quality improvement of care and treatment, to enhance health outcomes within health and social care.
-B4 Demonstrate the digital skills required to work in a technology enhanced health and social care environment C7 Justify and implement strategies to promote and protect health and prevent ill health in order to improve health outcomes and reduce health inequalities (HP, CC) A5 Theoretical principles of communication and relationship management skills, required to ensure that individuals, their families and carers are actively involved in and understand care decisions.
+Program mme Learning Outcomes Knowledge and Understanding On completion of the course Intellectual Skills On completion of the course Subject Practical Skills On completion of the course students will be able to: students will be able to students will be able to A6 Leadership and interprofessional working that contribute to the enhancement of care and treatment to improve health outcomes for people, their families and carers within health and social care.
+B4 Demonstrate the digital skills required to work in a technology enhanced health and social care environment C7 Justify and implement strategies to promote and protect health and prevent ill health in order to improve health outcomes and reduce health inequalities (HP, CC) A5 Communication and relational skills required to ensure that people, their families and carers are actively involved in and understand decisions related to their health and wellbeing.
 B1 Analyse critically and appraise both primary and secondary sources of data from a variety of sources to discern and establish connections C6 Work in partnership with people, families and carers to assess needs, identify goals and plan person-centred, critically evaluated evidence-based interventions; critically reflecting on their effectiveness in meeting the individuals' wishes, preferences and desired outcomes.
-(APC, PEC) A4 A contemporary range of evidence- based mental health nursing inventions used in promoting the health and well-being of people, their families and carers that the student has been able to critique and evaluate .
-B2 Demonstrate critical thinking and evaluative skills when applying evidence and draw on clinical experience to make critically enabled evidence informed decisions across all areas of practice.
-C5 Assess, manage and report risks to ensure the safety of people and contribute to advanced quality improvement strategies to bring about continuous improvement (S&Q, CC) A2 Relevant legal, regulatory and governance requirements, policies, ethical frameworks and mandatory reporting duties that relate to the care of people in health and social care settings. В3 Demonstrate the skills and attributes of an autonomous, critical and reflexive registrant with a commitment to systematic professional development.
+(APC, PEC) A4 A contemporary range of evidence- based adult nursing inventions used in promoting the health and well-being of people, their families and carers that the student has been able to critique and evaluate B2 Demonstrate critical thinking and evaluative skills when applying evidence and draw on clinical experience to make critically enabled evidence informed decisions across all areas of practice.
+C5 Critically reflect on, assess, manage and report risks to ensure the safety of people and contribute to quality improvement strategies to bring about enhancements in care (S&Q,CC) A2 Relevant legal, regulatory and governance requirements, policies, ethical frameworks and mandatory reporting duties that relate to the care of people in health and social care settings.
+B3 Demonstrate the skills and attributes of an autonomous, critical and reflexive registrant with a commitment to systematic professional development.
 C4 Coordinate, lead and manage the complex nursing and integrated care needs of people through partnership, collaboration and interagency working.
 (CC, L)

-A1 The physical, pathological, social and psychological determinants of health and illness and the effects of change on the individual / communities / society as applied to mental health nursing and be able to critically discuss these in light of the evidence B5 Solve complex problems in the provision and management of mental health nursing care applying and critically evaluating research findings to promote and inform best nursing practice C3 Recognise and respond appropriately to complex and unpredictable situations in day-to- day mental health nursing practice, demonstrating technical competence and expertise.
-(L, CC) A3 Health and social disorders/conditions that contribute to a change in the well-being of people with mental health conditions and the implications of this for them, their families and carers B6 Demonstrate the academic literacy and numeracy skills required to work in a complex health and social care environment C2 Demonstrate effective use of non- judgemental interpersonal communication skills in the development and maintenance of therapeutic, empowering and collaborative relationships acting as an advocate for people, their carers and families.
-(BAP, AP, PEC) C1 Demonstrate the professional attributes and values of an accountable, critically reflective, adaptable, compassionate, skilled and confident mental health registrant, with the ability to critique, evaluate and apply professional, ethical and legal frameworks to deliver evidence- based practice in health and social care settings.
+A1 The physical, pathological, social and psychological determinants of health and illness and the effects of change on the individual / communities / society as applied to adult nursing and be able to critically discuss these in light of the evidence B5 Solve complex problems in the provision and management of adult nursing care applying and critically evaluating research findings to promote and inform best nursing practice C3 Recognise and respond appropriately to complex and unpredictable situations in day-to-day adult nursing practice, demonstrating technical competence and expertise.
+(L, CC) A3 Health and social disorders/conditions that contribute to a change in the well-being of adults and the implications of this for them, their families and carers B6 Demonstrate the academic literacy and numeracy skills required to work in a complex health and social care environment C2 Demonstrate effective use of non-judgemental interpersonal communication skills in the development and maintenance of therapeutic, empowering and collaborative relationships acting as an advocate for people, their carers and families.
+(BAP, AP, PEC) C1 Demonstrate the professional attributes and values of an accountable, critically reflective, adaptable, compassionate, skilled and confident adult registrant, with the ability to critique, evaluate and apply professional, ethical and legal frameworks to deliver evidence-based practice in health and social care settings.
 (BAP)